 They say that the first step to dealing with a problem is to first to admit you have a problem.
 Well we as the customers of these organizations we may see the problem, as call center and customer professionals we may recognize the problem, but the organizations in question do not seem to recognize this.
 Why is that, businesses are full of bright, knowledgeable and skilled professionals.

-Is it as Dave Farrell suggests in his recent article Why Do Companies Give Bad Customer Service?
-“We have a Contrary Point of view.
+Is it as Dave Farrell suggests in his recent article Why Do Companies Give Bad Customer Service? [link no longer available] “We have a Contrary Point of view.
 A point of view is simply how you view, judge or appraise things.
 How you see things determines how you act.
 How you act determines your results.
 In the world of Customer Service it would look something like this; a customer calls in and has an issue.
 Lets say that I see customers as people who will lie through their teeth to get what they want.
 My point of view of the customer will determine how I act toward them.
 I am much more likely to be defensive and argumentative.
 The customer then will deal with me however they deal with defensive argumentative people.
 The result won’t be pretty.”

 Or perhaps as Grant Nieddu pointed out in a Linked In post “Companies give bad customer service because they see that it is far cheaper to pay for a corporate rally and “mission review” teams than to over-haul their tactical processes.
 Rewording personnel reviews, restructuring the training process, and, gasp, revisiting incentive programs is far more costly and takes more time.
 You can learn, execute and train a culture of quality customer relationships, as long as you are willing to invest the time and money to do so.
 Companies that give bad customer service simply do not believe in the investment.”